Diabetic Retinopathy

 Imagine your retina as being part of the eye that takes pictures and sends them directly to your brain, so you can clearly perceive what's around you.
 However, with this issue the picture may no longer be clear as intended: your vision might become blurrier, dark spots may float around randomly or colors may no longer look vibrant as before; some parts may even disappear entirely; shadows or gaps could appear where none existed previously.

-• Time Matters: The longer you've had diabetes, the higher the risk of getting this eye issue.
+• The longer someone has diabetes, especially if it's poorly controlled, the higher the risk of diabetic retinopathy.

-• Floaters: Dark spots or strings that seem to float in your field of vision.
+• Dark spots, lines, or floaters drifting across your field of vision.

 What are the stages?